-Our maintenance of two exchange listings may adversely affect liquidity in the market for our common shares and could result in pricing differentials of our common shares between the two exchanges.
+Our maintenance of multiple exchange listings may adversely affect liquidity in the market for our common shares and could result in pricing differentials of our common shares between the exchanges.

 Our common shares are listed and traded on both the New York Stock Exchange and the Mercato Telematico Azionario operated by Borsa Italiana.
 The dual listing of our common shares may split trading between the two markets and may result in limited trading liquidity of the shares in one or both markets, which may adversely affect the development of an active trading market for our common shares on either or both exchanges and may result in price differentials between the exchanges.
 Differences in the trading schedules, as well as volatility in the exchange rate of the two trading currencies, among other factors, may result in different trading prices for our common shares on the two exchanges, which may contribute to volatility in the trading of our shares.
+In addition, in connection with the FCA-PSA Merger, the combined company will apply for admission to listing and trading of its common shared on Euronext Paris, subject to approval by the competent authorities.
+A third exchange listing may exacerbate certain of the risks set forth above.